-Spell selection: Anything that makes your dragon more dragon.
-Levitate and Fly can get it airborne, while Fireball can give it a breath weapon.
+As for spells, pick anything that makes your dragon more ‘dragon’.
+Levitate and Fly 5e can get it airborne, while Fireball can give it a breath weapon.

 Initially you are a fairly solid finesse fighter, making attacks with a decent bonus.
 At third level you gain a ‘dragon’ to ride, which has the same stats as any other Steel Defender, but is also an excuse to make dragon noises.
 By the time you hit fifth level, you have a second attack each round and a third using a bonus action for the defender, as well a guaranteed magic weapon of your preferred type and a useful feat to boost the damage of your attack.